speedyleion/speedyleion.github.io/_posts/2021-02-13-walking-file-directories-in-rust.markdown

 This was a bigger detour than I probably should have taken.
 It is probably walking the line, if not outright, premature optimization.
 I don't even have an implementation of building up a git worktree, yet I'm already profiling it.
-Most of the crates support a visitor pattern and so it probalby doesn't matter too much which one is initially chosen as long as it isn't tightly coupled.
+Most of the crates support a visitor pattern and so it probably doesn't matter too much which one is initially chosen as long as it isn't tightly coupled.